onzfonz/comp227/src/content/4/en/part4c.md

 ];
 ```

-The `notes` collection contains three notes that all have a `user` field that references a user in the `users` collection:
+The `tasks` collection contains three tasks that all have a `user` field that references a user in the `users` collection:

 ```js
 [